Low Settlement Offer – How to Respond

 Remember, the tips we have outlined in this article are beneficial but not exhaustive.
 To secure a fair and reasonable settlement, you must first know how to calculate a fair settlement value for your case.
 Once equipped with this knowledge, you can better counter low-ball offers and negotiate effectively.

-At Meagher Injury Lawyers, we have vast experienced in turning lowball offers into fair and reasonable offers with the negotiation tactics we deploy.
+At Meagher Injury Lawyers, we have vast experience in turning lowball offers into fair and reasonable offers using the negotiation tactics we deploy.
 If you’ve been injured in a car accident in Kentucky, don’t delay in seeking legal advice.
 As we like to say, “Don’t Wait, Call Tate!”
 We exclusively handle personal injury cases in Kentucky, including motor vehicle accidents, slip or trip and fall incidents, and dog attack cases.
 Contact us today for a free lawyer consultation to discuss your legal options with your injury case.